s0ders/akira.sh/content/posts/go-interfaces.md

 To quote [Effective Go](https://go.dev/doc/effective_go#interfaces_and_types) "interfaces in Go provide a way to specify the behavior of an object: if it can do *this*, then it can be used *here*", meaning that interfaces are satisfied implicitly so structures need not any `implement` keyword to signal that they implement an interface.

-Let's better dive into this topic using as examples two ubiquitous interfaces in Go, `io.Reader` and `io.Writer`.
+Let's better dive into this topic using two ubiquitous interfaces in Go as examples, `io.Reader` and `io.Writer`.

 ```go
 // Writer takes a slice of bytes p and write it to the underlying data stream.